fujii/fujii.github.io/_posts/2016-09-06-emacs-redisplay-issue-on-vmware.md

 ## Issue

+Emacs redraws sometimes partially when scrolling.
+I tested only on Windows host OS.
-Many reports of this problem:
+There are many reports of this problem:

 * [Super User: ubuntu - Emacs does not redraw properly inside VirtualBox](http://superuser.com/questions/702494/)
 * [Oracle VM VirtualBox: #13687 (Emacs redraw issues with >1 Virtualbox CPU)](https://www.virtualbox.org/ticket/13687)

+I confirmed it happens even in 1 CPU configuration.
+Vim also has the similar problems:

 * [Stack Overflow: linux - Gvim redraw issues with Virtual Box and Windows 7 host](http://stackoverflow.com/questions/25018843/)
 * [Debian Bug report: #777567 - vim-gtk: Regions of text fail to redraw in gvim](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=777567)